-Today in 2023, MacBooks are more spacious than ever.
-The new MacBook Air comes with a 256-GB drive.
+Today in 2024, MacBooks are more spacious than ever.
+The new MacBook Air comes with at least 256-GB drive capacity.
 But no amount of storage seems to be enough as the ever-inflating digital media is taking over our hard drives.
 Cloud servers are only a partial answer to that.
 They aren’t getting cheaper and consume insane amounts of the world’s electricity.
-So if you want to take a load off your drive and help the planet, you should teach yourself a couple of storage-keeping tricks.
+So, if you want to take a load off your drive and help the planet, you should teach yourself a couple of storage-keeping tricks.
 Let’s go.

 What’s causing low disk space on your Mac?